baumannm/cadstart/README.md

   * PySide
   * feedparser

+In oder to compile you will need
+	* all prerequisites in order to run
+	* cx_freeze
+Attention!
+A 64 bit Python (necessarily with 64 bit addons like PySide and cx_freeze) will cause a 64 bit-only!! executable.

 Make sure to set the path to your Python 3 root directory in setpath.bat

 In order to use and test you will need